ionic-enterprise/tutorials/docs/native-solutions/auth-connect/fix-android-launch.md

 Go to your Capacitor Android project and navigate to the directory that contains your application's package.
 Your path will be something like `android/app/src/main/java/io/ionic/starter/`.
 However, the end of the path will reflect your unique bundle ID.

-Created a new Java file in this folder named `LauncherActivity.java`.
+Create a new Java file in this folder named `LauncherActivity.java`.

 <CH.Scrollycoding>